Keynotes

 Professor, Channing Division of Network Medicine, Brigham and Women’s Hospital

-John Quackenbush is Professor of Computational Biology and Bioinformatics and Chair of the Department of Biostatistics at the Harvard TH Chan School of Public Health and Professor at the Dana-Farber Cancer Institute.
+John Quackenbush is Professor of Computational Biology and Bioinformatics in the Department of Biostatistics at the Harvard TH Chan School of Public Health and Professor at the Dana-Farber Cancer Institute.
 John’s PhD was in Theoretical Physics but a fellowship to work on the Human Genome Project led him through the Salk Institute, Stanford University, and The Institute for Genomic Research (TIGR), before joining Harvard in 2005.
-John’s research uses massive data to probe how many small effects combine to influence our health and risk of disease.
-His published work has more than 97,000 citations and among his honors is recognition in 2013 as a White House Open Science Champion of Change.
+John’s research uses massive data to probe how many small genetic and other effects combine to influence our health and risk of disease.
+His more than 350 published papers have more than 102,000 citations and among his honors is recognition in 2013 as a White House Open Science Champion of Change.
 In 2012 he founded Genospace, a precision medicine software company that was sold to Hospital Corporation of America in 2017.
 In 2022, he was elected to the National Academy of Medicine.

 Jure Leskovec